Vanagon Rust: Patch Panels and Fixes

 Be careful that you follow the original bodyline if you fabricate a patch.
 Welding a patch with the wrong heat range will warp the metal around it.

 • Step 10) Now that the restoration metalwork was finished I needed to do the final bodywork.
 I’m an amateur at bodywork.
 I studied every YouTube video I could find.
 I will tell you that I was quoted more than $1,000 for the same job I did for under $700 (not including the new windshield).
+Also, that $1,000 bid would double by the time the bodyshop saw the real mess under the seals.
 The trouble with body shops is that they all do things differently.
 One shop may just slap on Bondo and another may do it the right way and replace the metal.
 You really don’t know what kind of work you’ll get until you ask the hard questions.

 I ground down the small area of welds that Kiel left me (and they were super small and smooth) and then I went to work with the body filler.
 Working with small layers of filler and some spot putty I learned not to be afraid to make a mistake.
 You can always sand it off and start again.